Codebase Readiness

 Run It in 60 Seconds

-The assessment runs inside Claude Code as a plugin.
+The assessment is an agent skill.
 Install it, run it, get your score.

 # Install the plugin